huttered40/app_ed/README.md

 Tensor datasets have a file name corresponding to the size of the underlying tensor.
 Thus, a file titled 8x8x8.csv consists of 512 distinct configurations and corresponding (sample mean) execution times.

 ## Curated datasets
+Each line is space delimited.
-The first column in all lines is an index unrelated to the specification of configuration parameters.
+The first column in all lines is an index unrelated to the specification. of configuration parameters.
 There is no header line.
 Curated datasets typically follow from the mapping of a discrete multi-dimensional configuration space onto a regular grid, each grid-point of which corresponds to multiple configurations.